James Craik Morris: Bishop of Panama

 In 1919 the General Convention elected Morris as Missionary Bishop of Panama.
 He was consecrated in Grace Church in Memphis by Presiding Bishop Daniel S. Tuttle on February 5, 1920.
 He spent 10 years in the Panama Canal Zone and parts of Columbia.
 He also subsequently spent some time as responsible Bishop of Haiti.

 Bishop of Louisiana

 On May 14, 1930, during the special diocesan council meeting, Morris was elected to be the 5th Bishop of Louisiana.
 He was installed bishop in New Orleans on September 24, 1930.
 Morris was instrumental in the revision of the Hymnal by the national commission, of which he was a member.
 He was a great musician and was involved in choir conducting and playing the organ, even during services in which he presided.
-During his time in Louisiana, he managed to revive the diocese and eliminate any debts which the diocese had.
+During his time in Louisiana, he revived the diocese and eliminated debts.
 He retired on March 1, 1939, due to ill health.
 Morris died on March 5, 1944.

 Personal life

-Morris married Edith Garland Tucker of Dallas in 1900 and together had 3 children.
+Morris married Edith Garland Tucker of Dallas in 1900 and together they had three children.